doitsujin/dxvk/README.md

 update-alternatives --config i686-w64-mingw32-gcc
 update-alternatives --config i686-w64-mingw32-g++
 ```
-For non debian based distros, make sure that your mingw-w64-gcc cross compiler
+For non-Debian-based distros, make sure that your mingw-w64-gcc cross compiler
-does have `--enable-threads=posix` enabled during configure.
+does have `--enable-threads=posix` enabled during configuration.
 If your distro does
-ship its mingw-w64-gcc binary with `--enable-threads=win32` you might have to
+ship its mingw-w64-gcc binary with `--enable-threads=win32`, you might have to
-recompile locally or open a bug at your distro's bugtracker to ask for it.
+recompile locally or open a bug at your distro’s bug tracker to ask for it.